tyler-ruff/blazed-quest/src/pages/terms.md

 The laws of the Country, excluding its conflicts of law rules, shall govern this Terms and Your use of the Service.
 Your use of the Application may also be subject to other local, state, national, or international laws.

+This Agreement shall be governed by and construed in accordance with the laws of the State of New Jersey.

 ## Disputes Resolution

 If You have any concern or dispute about the Service, You agree to first try to resolve the dispute informally by contacting the Company.